 DS Automobiles DS 3 Crossback hatchback (2019 - ) review

 The DS 3 Crossback is a stylish supermini-sized SUV.
-That means you might also be considering a Seat Arona or Mazda CX-3, but the French car’s premium aspirations mean it’s targeting rivals like the Audi Q2 and Mini Countryman.
+That means you might also be considering a Seat Arona or Mazda CX-3, but the French firm’s premium aspirations mean the DS3 is targeting rivals like the Audi Q2 and Mini Countryman.

 Interested in buying a DS Automobiles DS 3 Crossback?